Johann Reichhart: Post-executioner life

 In May 1947, Reichhart was imprisoned for a second time.
 After a denazification trial process in Munich in December 1948, he was "incriminated" and sentenced to two years in a labour camp and confiscation of half of his assets.
 During his trial, Reichhart said, "I have carried out death sentences in the firm conviction that I should serve the state with my work, and to comply with lawfully enacted laws.
 I never doubted the legality of what I was doing."
 Following an appeal, the sentence was reduced to one and a half years and confiscation of 30% of his property.
 Since his time in custody by then exceeded the prison sentence, Reichhart was subsequently released.
 Reichhart's profession made him a lonely person.
 His marriage failed.
 His son, Hans, dispirited by his father's occupation and the denazification trial, committed suicide in 1950.

 Impoverished and despised by many, Reichhart lived on a small military pension from the First World War.
-In 1963, during a series of murders of taxi drivers, when public demands increased for the reintroduction of capital punishment, Reichhart spoke out against it.
+In 1963, during a series of murders of taxi drivers, when public demands increased for the reintroduction of capital punishment, Reichhart spoke against it.

 Reichhart was temporarily confined in Algasing psychiatric hospital.
 He died on 26 April 1972, at a hospital in Dorfen, at the age of 78.